Donegal’s Northern Lights enthusiasts will have their eyes to the sky as hopes rise for an Aurora show.

 If conditions are right, Donegal stargazers could be treated to a Northern Lights show this Monday, Tuesday or Wednesday.

-Donegal has witnessed some of Ireland’s most spectacular shows over the years, and with aurora lights already dancing around the Artic Circle, there are hopes that they will appear again this week.
+Donegal has witnessed some of Ireland’s most spectacular shows over the years, and with aurora lights already dancing around the Arctic Circle, there are hopes that they will appear again this week.

 Tuesday night is the most likely night where conditions may cause the Aurora, according to David Moore of Astronomy Ireland, but it could be tonight as well.